ashu-1008/codedaddies_list/README.md

-this is a craiglist clone called.. codedaddies
+This is a Craiglist clone called..
+Codedaddies List